 "Six days you may do your work; but the seventh day will be holy, a sabbath of sabbaths to God" (Ex.
-35:2).The Lonely Traveler and the Pauper
+35:2).The Lonely Businessman and the Pauper

-Jonathan traveled on a long business trip to a distant country, leaving behind family and friends.
-He missed them greatly; he anxiously sought out any news of them.
-Whenever Jonathan met a traveler, he would eagerly question him, hoping to hear news from home.
+Jonathan was on an extensive business trip far away from home.
+He missed his family and friends greatly, and anxiously sought out any news of them whenever the opportunity arrived.
+If Jonathan met a traveler, he would eagerly question him, hoping to hear news from home.

-The poor man was a bit surprised, but agreed.
+The poor man was a bit surprised, but agreed to the offer.
 He took the money and began to relating the latest news.
 However, he soon became extremely weary, and his head began to nod off.
-He finally begged his host, "I am so tired from my walking - is there a place here that I could nap for a few hours?"
+He finally begged his host, "I am so tired from my walking... is there a place here where I could take a nap for a few hours?"

 Jonathan was indignant.
-"I gave you that money so that you wouldn't have to go begging house to house, but would be free to answer all of my questions about my family and neighbors.
+"I paid you so that you wouldn't have to go begging house to house, but would be available to answer all of my questions about my family and neighbors.
 Why do you think that now you can go to sleep and ignore me?"

 But one day a week, God gave us the Sabbath, a day when we are not burdened with our weekday occupations, a day when we are free to enjoy being close to God and rejoice in His love for us.

-The Sabbath should be dedicated for holy matters, prayer and Torah study - "A sabbath to God."
-God gave us the Sabbath so that we will be free to immerse ourselves in spiritual pursuits - not so that we should spend the entire day sleeping!
+The Sabbath should be dedicated for holy matters, prayer and Torah study, "A sabbath to God."
+God gave us Shabbat so that we will be free to immerse ourselves in spiritual pursuits - not so that we should spend the entire day sleeping!